 Top of Mind Online virtual summit features leaders from Dartmouth-Hitchcock, Indiana University Health, and UPMC discussing an unprecedented year in health care

 Health systems had prepared to respond to public health emergencies but there was nothing in their crisis plans to ready them for a pandemic like what the United States has experienced with COVID-19.

 Leaders from three prominent health systems came together during Top of Mind Online — a virtual summit from the Center for Connected Medicine (CCM) — to discuss their trials, tribulations, and lessons learned from an unprecedented year in health care.
-Their panel discussion, “Leading and Learning Through Crisis,” is one of the on-demand sessions from Top of Mind Online available now.
+Their panel discussion, “Leading and Learning Through Crisis,” was one of six sessions from Top of Mind Online.